CityofToronto/bdit_data-sources/here/README.md

 ## What is HERE data?

 HERE data is travel time data provided by HERE Technologies from a mix of vehicle probes.
-We have a daily [automated airflow pipeline](https://github.com/CityofToronto/bdit_data-sources/blob/master/dags/pull_here.py) that pulls 5-min aggregated speed data for each link in the city from the here API.
+We have a daily [automated airflow pipeline](https://github.com/CityofToronto/bdit_data-sources/blob/master/dags/pull_here.py) that pulls aggregated speed data in 5-minute bins for each link in the city from the here API.
 For streets classified collectors and above, we aggregate up to segments using the [congestion network](https://github.com/CityofToronto/bdit_congestion/tree/grid/congestion_grid) and produce [summary tables](https://github.com/CityofToronto/bdit_congestion/blob/data_aggregation/congestion_data_aggregation/sql/generate_segments_tti_weekly.sql) with indices such as Travel Time Index and Buffer Index.

 *Travel Time Index: is the ratio of the average travel time and free-flow speeds.
 For example, a TTI of 1.3 indicates a 20-minute free-flow trip requires 26 minutes.*